 I am not going to tell her about the pill.
 She is a great friend and one of the most liberal people I know, but I can’t speak it aloud to anyone, at least not yet.
 Even though I am liberal, I am ashamed of what happened.
 Sex before marriage, a broken condom, and the morning after pill.

 Sex before marriage is a sin according to most religions, but 97% of the population does it anyway.
-So, to protect yourself or right this sin, you must commit another sin in the form of birth control, the morning after pill, or abortion.
+So, to protect yourself, or right this sin, you must commit another sin in the form of birth control, the morning after pill, or abortion.
 Women bear most of the weight of this conundrum.
-Thank God for Roe vs. Wade which solidified women's choice in the matter especially in the absence of accountability for men, and education and resources for women.
+Thank God for Roe vs. Wade, which solidified women's choice in the matter especially in the absence of accountability for men, and education and resources for women.
 I've heard the stories; women being thrown in jail, being forced to risk their life, and losing control over their own bodies.
 It was a slippery slope.

 I sit down and watch the last half of Sex and the City with Jonie to get my mind off it.

 It is an episode where Carrie decides to break up with Big because he doesn’t factor her into his life.
-She goes to his house wearing a beret and with French fries thinking that they will figure out how to make it work after he has made plans to move to Paris, potentially, without her.
+She goes to his house wearing a beret and with French fries, thinking that they will figure out how to make it work after he has made plans to move to Paris, potentially, without her.
 Schwlap.
 He tells her not to make plans around him anyway.
 She throws her French fries and her French beret and tells him to go fuck himself.
 I love this show.

 As I get up to go to my room, my phone rings and I flip it open just in time to catch my sister.